fengjixuchui/EAC-Emulator/README.md

 # Can Inject with normal injectors such as: Extreme injector, process hacker
 # Use Cheat Engine Freely without being detected / banned or kicked
 # Edit game memory live
-# strip handles
+# strips all handles

-Mainly tested on Rust and EFT
+# allows create process

+# Works on all games that are Running EAC & Battleye